noh24/pig-latin-tdd/README.md

 pigLatin(text);
 Expected Results: "rapcay";

-Test8: Take first letters not including q or vowels, add to back + "ay";
+Test8: Take first letters for consonant words not including q or vowels, add to back + "ay";
 Code:
-Text: "crap";
-pigLatin(text);
-Expected Results: "apcray";

-Test9: Take first letters for multiple words not including q or vowels, add to back + "ay";
-Code:
 Text: "crap chap";
 pigLatin(text);
 Expected Results: "apcray apchay";

-Test8: Test with whole passage:;
+Test9: Test with whole passage:;
 Code:
 Text: "In a hole in the ground there lived a hobbit.
 Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a hobbit ­hole, and that means comfort.";
 pigLatin(text);